pvanderwal/tiny-json/README.md

 Extends tiny-json to add simple jsonPath search expressions (see https://www.npmjs.com/package/jsonpath) Currently only supports the '.'
 "Child member operator", searchs i.e. $.parent.child.etc

+Like tiny-json this project has no external dependencies.

 # API
 To seach json_string for a particular field using jsonPath()